Complexity With Encryption Methods

 Record Level Encryption

-Encrypts data on a per row or record basis in a structured data environment using different keys for different rows.
-This helps prevent oversharing of data in co-mingled data stores or multi-tenant SaaS environments and can also be applied to segment data based on classification.
+Encrypts data on a per row or record basis in a structured data environment using different encryption keys for different rows.
+These different keys help prevent oversharing of data in co-mingled data stores or multi-tenant SaaS environments and can also be applied to segment data based on classification.
 This method is sometimes referred to as Record Level Encryption (RLE).

-All of these methods are commonly referred to as Encryption At-Rest.
-Perhaps part of the issue is with the term “Encryption At-Rest”, because technically, all of these methods are at-rest encryption options.
+All of these data encryption methods are commonly referred to as Encryption At-Rest.
+Perhaps part of the issue is with the term “Encryption At-Rest” because technically, all of these methods are at-rest encryption options.
 But, clearly the risk mitigation provided is different based on the data protection method.

 On the right is an example of Transparent Data Encryption (TDE).

 As you can see, anyone with access to the database sees the data in the clear.

 - It does nothing to protect against a modern-day hack or breach (most recent breaches enabled TDE uses and data was still stolen).

 - Data in the logs are in the clear, which violates compliance regulations such as PCI

 - Data in memory is in the clear

 - Attackers moving laterally in the network gain authentication (SSL/TLS) to access data in the clear

 To the left is an example of Application-Level Encryption or Field Level Encryption.